PASHA: Efficient HPO and NAS with Progressive Resource Allocation: Experiments

 \section{Experiments}

-In this section we quantify the advantage provided by PASHA.
+In this section we empirically evaluate the performance of PASHA.
 Its goal is not to provide a model with a higher accuracy, but to identify the best configuration in a shorter amount of time so that we can then re-train the model from scratch.
 Overall, we target a significantly faster tuning time and on-par predictive performance when comparing with the models identified by state-of-the-art optimizers like ASHA.
 Re-training after HPO or NAS is important because HPO and NAS in general require to reserve a significant part of the data (often around 20 or 30\%) to be used as a validation set.
 Training with fewer data is not desirable because in practice it is observed that training a model on the union of training and validation sets provides better results.

 We tested our method on two different sets of experiments.
-The first set evaluates the algorithm on NAS problems and employs NASBench201~\citep{nas201}, while the second set focuses on hyperparameter optimization and is ran over two custom search spaces using public datasets.
+The first set evaluates the algorithm on NAS problems and uses NASBench201~\citep{nas201}, while the second set focuses on HPO and was run on two large-scale tasks from PD1 benchmark~\citep{Wang2021Pre-trainedOptimization}.